PrincetonUniversity/advanced-command-line/04_regex/README.md

 The general form is `opening normal* (special normal*)* closing` where:
  - normal is more common than special, though both are allowed in the sequence
  - the start of special and normal are distinct
- - special must no match nothing
+ - special must not match nothing
  - special is atomic (does not contain `*` or `+`)

+If you can follow the above regex you are well on your way to mastery!